Gut Health

 The acquired immune system takes years to develop—leaving your child vulnerable to a host of childhood illnesses.

-But probiotics strengthen the beneficial bacteria colonies, rebalance the gut microbiome, and support the immune system contained in the digestive tract.
+But probiotics help nourish the beneficial bacteria colonies, balance the gut microbiome, and support the immune system contained in the digestive tract.

 In fact, a trial in Mexico[3] showed that daycare attendees who took a probiotic daily for three months had significantly more positive outcomes than those who did not.